PivotalServicesOss/aspnet_bootstrap_cloudfoundry_extensions/README.md

                 .Start();
     }
 ```
+- `AddWindowsAuthentication()` have an optional parameter
+	- `principalPassword` can be used incase of pushing the secret from any external sources like vault
 - Once you setup the service account and SPN (as mentioned [below](https://github.com/alfusinigoj/pivotal_cloudfoundry_replatform_bootstrap/#create-spn-service-principal-name)), you need to set `PRINCIPAL_PASSWORD` with the service account's password, via environment variable or any other configuration sources you are using for the application (e.g. config server, yaml, json, etc.)
-- Add the application's url to trusted sites.
-If your application's url is `http://foo.bar`, add `http://foo.bar` into trusted sites.
 - By default the package tries to resolve from credhub with key `principal_password`. e.g. `{["principal_password":"som secret password"]}`.

-**Note: In the case of credhub, key should be in lowercase**
+**NOTE: In the case of credhub, key should be in lowercase**

 - If not exists already, add the `machineKey` section to `web.config` as below.
 You can generate a new one from [Developer Fusion](https://www.developerfusion.com/tools/generatemachinekey).
 This is for data protection purposes.